bitsanity/gungadin/daemon/js/lottery/README.md

 # lottery

-Subsystem of gungadin interfacing with an Ethereum client such as geth via the javascript web3 api
+Subsystem of gungadin interfacing with an Ethereum client such as geth using the javascript web3 api

 Functions:

 * watches the Votes contract on the Ethereum blockchain
 * executes a Lottery for all nodes that correctly voted on block N-x, where N is the latest Ethereum block number and x is the number of blocks we wait to allow all the nodes to vote
 * determines a winner for the lottery
 * ensures the winner voted "correctly" according to the majority vote for that block
 * issues the lottery winnings

 Notes: